animebook/animebook.github.io/README.md

 - Right/Down - Move forward
 - Space - Pause/Play
 - Enter - Replay caption
+- , - Find last screenshot.
+Moves video to the middle of the last caption.
+- . - Find next screenshot.
+Moves video to the middle of the next caption.
+- / - Find current screenshot.
+Moves video to the middle of the current caption.
 - A - Toggle auto pause mode
 - Double click sidebar edge - collapse/expand sidebar